natcap/invest.users-guide/source/croppollination.rst

 Data Needs
 ==========

+This section outlines the specific data used by the model.
+See the Appendix for additional information on data sources and pre-processing.
+Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
+This will help with file type, folder structure and table formatting.
+Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

+- **Workspace** (required).
+Folder where model outputs will be written.
+Make sure that there is ample disk space, and write permissions are correct.

+- **Suffix** (optional).
+Text string that will be appended to the end of output file names, as "\_Suffix".
+Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
+If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

-*	**Land cover map (required)**.
-A GIS raster, with a land use and land cover (LULC) code for each cell.
-The raster should be projected in meters and the projection should be defined.
-This coverage must be of fine enough resolution (i.e., sufficiently small cell-size) to capture the movements of bees on a landscape.
+-	**Land Cover Map (required)**.
+Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Land Cover Biophysical Table.* This coverage must be of fine enough resolution (i.e., sufficiently small cell size) to capture the movements of bees on a landscape.
 If bees fly 800 meters on average and cells are 1000 meters across, the model will not fully capture the movement of bees from their nesting sites to neighboring farms.

-*	**Table of pollinator species or guilds (required)**.
+- **Land Cover Biophysical Table** (required).
+A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map. *All LULC classes in the Land Cover raster MUST have corresponding values in this table.* Data needed are relative indices (0-1).
+Data can be summarized from field surveys, or obtained by expert assessment if field data is unavailable.
+Each row is a land use/land cover class and columns must be named and defined as follows:

+ * *LULC*: Land use/land cover class code.
+LULC codes match the 'values' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.

+ * *nesting_[SUBSTRATE]_availability_index*: Relative index of the availability of the given nesting type within each LULC type, on a floating point scale of 0-1.
+The *SUBSTRATE* name must exactly match a substrate given in the Guild Table.

+ * *floral_resources_[SEASON]_index*: Relative abundance (floating point value 0-1) of flowers in each LULC class for the given season.
+There are two aspects to consider when estimating the relative floral abundance of each LULC class: % floral abundance or % floral coverage, as well as the duration of flowering during each season.
+For example, a land cover type comprised 100% of a mass flowering crop that flowers the entire season with an abundance cover of 80% would be given a suitability value of 0.80.
+A land cover type that flowers only half of the season at 80% floral coverage would be given a floral suitability value of 0.40.
+The *SEASON* name must exactly match a season given in the Guild Table.

+ *Example*:

+.. csv-table:: **Example Biophysical Table**
+       :file: ./croppollination_images/landcover_biophysical_table_sample.csv
+       :header-rows: 1

+-	**Guild Table** (required).
 A table containing information on each species or guild of pollinator to be modeled.
 Guild refers to a group of bee species that show the same nesting behavior, whether preferring to build nests in the ground, in tree cavities, or other habitat features.
 If multiple species are known to be important pollinators, and if they differ in terms of flight season, nesting requirements, or flight distance, provide data on each separately.
 If little or no data are available, create a single 'proto-pollinator,' with data taken from average values or expert opinion about the whole pollinator community.

  *File Type:* Comma separated CSV.